ojasbendale18200/vengageai/README.md

 # Title
- Phonebok
+ Phonebook

 ## Description
-This application is used for managing contacts in phonebook.
+This application is used for managing contacts in the phonebook.
 The interface will include functionalities for listing, searching, editing and adding contacts.

 ## Deployed link
 - [https://my-phonebook-3wlkrs91o-manojkumar7978.vercel.app/](https://vengageai-yku3.vercel.app/)